Cassandra Clare

 Clare was born Judith Rumelt to American parents in Tehran, Iran.
 She is the daughter of Richard Rumelt, a business school professor and author.
 Her maternal grandfather was film producer Max Rosenberg.
 Clare is Jewish and has described her family as "not religious".

 As a child, Clare traveled frequently, spending time in Switzerland, England, and France.
-She returned to Los Angeles for high school, and from then on split her time between California and New York City, where she worked at various entertainment magazines and tabloids, including The Hollywood Reporter.
+She returned to Los Angeles for high school and from then on, split her time between California and New York City, where she worked at various entertainment magazines and tabloids, including The Hollywood Reporter.

-While living in Los Angeles, Clare began writing fan fiction using the name Cassandra Claire.
-The Draco Trilogy, based on Harry Potter, and The Very Secret Diaries, based on The Lord of the Rings, were popular.
-However, she deleted her fan fiction from the Internet shortly before her first novel, City of Bones, was published under the name Cassandra Clare.

-She is also friends with author Holly Black, and their books occasionally overlap, Clare mentioning characters from Black's novels and vice versa, such as Val and Luis from Black's Valiant.
+She is also friends with the author Holly Black, and their books occasionally overlap, Clare mentioning characters from Black's novels and vice versa, such as Val and Luis from Black's Valiant.

-Clare is also credited by her publisher with creating the "City of Fallen Angels treatment" where a tangible "letter" from one character to another is attached to the back of physical copies of a book.
+Her publisher also credits Clare with creating the "City of Fallen Angels treatment" where a tangible "letter" from one character to another is attached to the back of physical copies of a book.
 The goal is to spur print book sales.

-In 2016, The Guardian reported that Clare was being sued by Sherrilyn Kenyon for 'willfully copying' her novels.
-Kenyon's suit was amended to drop the copyright claims and the remaining dispute over branding and cover designs was settled for an undisclosed amount.

 As of 2013, Clare resides in Amherst, Massachusetts, with her husband, Joshua Lewis, and three cats.